 Recently, Cynata received advice from the UK Medicines and Healthcare products Regulatory Agency (MHRA) that its Phase I clinical trial application has been approved, titled “An Open-Label Phase 1 Study to Investigate the Safety and Efficacy of CYP-001 for the Treatment of Adults With Steroid-Resistant Acute Graft Versus Host Disease.”
 It will be the world’s first clinical trial involving a therapeutic product derived from allogeneic (unrelated to the patient) induced pluripotent stem cells (iPSCs).

-Using Professor Yamanka’s Nobel Prize winning achievement of ethically uncontentious iPSCs and CDI’s high quality iPSCs as source material, Cynata has achieved two world firsts:
+Using Professor Yamanaka’s Nobel Prize-winning achievement of ethically uncontentious iPSCs and CDI’s high-quality iPSCs as source material, Cynata has achieved two world firsts:

 - Human trial to treat GvHD using Cynata’s Cymerus™ iPSC derived Allogeneic MSC’s.

 There are four key advantages of Cynata’s proprietary Cymerus™ MSC manufacturing platform.
 Because the proprietary Cymerus™ technology allows nearly unlimited production of MSCs from a single iPSC donor, there is batch-to-batch uniformity.
 Utilizing a consistent starting material allows for a standardized cell manufacturing process and a consistent cell therapy product.
 Unlike other companies involved with MSC manufacturing, Cynata does not require a constant stream of new donors in order to source fresh stem cells for its cell manufacturing process, nor does it require the massive expansion of MSCs necessitated by reliance on freshly isolated donations.